-Professor COFIELD; Associate Professor PELL.
+Professor Cofield; Associate Professor Pell; Assistant Professor Jones.

 The course in these subjects includes an elaboration of the work in the course of materia medica on anaesthetics.
-The use of nitrous oxide, and other general anaesthetics, for the production of complete anaesthesia, is taught by lectures and demonstrations.
+The use of nitrous oxide, somnoform, ethyl chloride, and other general anaesthetics, for the production of complete anaesthesia, is taught by lectures and demonstrations.
 The composition, mode of administration, and other useful information regarding various local anaesthetics is also elaborated.
 The principles and technic of nerve blocking, conductive and submucous anaesthesia with procaine are given special consideration.
 This course is followed by lectures on exodontia, or extraction of teeth.
 Special attention is given to the surgical preparation and extraction of impacted third molars.